Paris Convention of 1919: History

-The first passenger-carrying airline flight happened in 1914 with the St. Petersburg-Tampa Airboat Line.
+The German DELAG, founded in 1909 a few weeks after a French company, was since 1910 the world's first airline in operation, using Zeppelin airships.
+The first passenger-carrying airline flight happened in 1914 with the rather short St. Petersburg-Tampa Airboat Line.
 Before that time, aircraft had been used to carry mail and other cargo.
 With the start of World War I in 1914, aircraft were being operated internationally to carry not only cargo, but also as military assets.
 The international use of aircraft brought up questions about air sovereignty.
 The arguments over air sovereignty at the time factored into one of two main viewpoints: either no state had a right to claim sovereignty over the airspace overlying its territory, or every state had the right to do so.

 The Paris Convention of 1919 sought to determine this question as part of the process of framing the convention's assumptions, and it was decided that each nation has absolute sovereignty over the airspace overlying its territories and waters.

 The nations that signed the treaty were: Belgium, Bolivia, Brazil, the British Empire, China, Cuba, Ecuador, France, Greece, Guatemala, Haiti, the Hejaz, Honduras, Italy, Japan, Liberia, Nicaragua, Panama, Peru, Poland, Portugal, Roumania, the Kingdom of Yugoslavia, Siam, Czechoslovakia, and Uruguay.
 Ultimately, the convention was ratified by 11 states, including Persia, which had not signed it.
 The United States never ratified it because of its linkage to the League of Nations.
 The treaty came into force in 1922.